MohammadAbdoulAzizCiss/telemedecine/README.md

 # telemedecine

 school project
-this is the backend of a MERN stack application
+this is the backend of a MERN stack application the database is the local one used for faster request/response testing